Sting-DR/Nerevar-Moon-and-Star/README.md

 **Quests**
+- God of Worms - Succession
-- Dawnbreaker - The Lady of Light
+- The Garden of Dreams
 - Vivec Lighthouse Keeper - Questline
 - Red Wisdom - An Ashlander Prophecy
 - Beyond the Firmament